DrAditya-Kandamuru/evidra-privacy-policy/privacy-policy.md

 EVIDRA is an educational and professional platform intended for medical and pharmacology professionals to share, discuss, and reference scientific evidence.
 The platform is designed for academic and professional use only.

 ## Information We Collect
-- Account information (such as name and email address) provided during sign-in
+- Account information (such as name, email address, or phone number) provided during sign-in
 - User-generated content (posts, comments, evidence references)
 - Basic usage analytics to improve app performance and stability